-Grace Darling is chiefly remembered for helping her father rescue passengers from a stranded ship during the Nineteenth Century by rowing a boat out to sea in a storm.
+Grace Darling is chiefly remembered for helping rescue passengers from a stranded ship in the Nineteenth Century by rowing a boat out to sea in a storm

 24th November 1815, Bamburgh, Northumberland in her Grandfather’s cottage.

 Grace Darling’s grandfather Job Horsley was a gardener to the Crew Trustees.
 Grace was the fourth daughter out of nine children of William Darling Principal Keeper of the Longstone Lighthouse on the Farne Isles and his wife Thomasin.

 Although her brothers went to the free school at Bamburgh Castle run by the Crew Trust, Grace did not.
 There are some accounts that she went to Bessie Crawford’s boarder school at Spittal, near Berwick-upon-Tweed for a time but this was not substantiated by Grace, who said she received her education, especially in Geography, from her father.